Urg. Long-haul flights in economy. Exhausting. Boring. Frustrating.

 The in-flight entertainment on the last long haul flight I took was not working in the section of the plane I was in.
 So what a huge relief it was that you can now download Netflix.

 I spent pretty much the whole of my 12-hour flight chewing my way through the Netflix documentary, Wild Wild Country.
 Utterly.
 Fascinating.
 If you've watched it please contact me.
-I NEED to discuss it.
+I NEED to discuss it with someone.

 My advice is, if you can to load up an iPad/tablet with Netflix.
 Even if you don’t feel like watching it on a plane I’m sure it won’t go to waste.